Anggun: 1994–1999: International breakthrough with Snow on the Sahara

 In North America, Snow on the Sahara was released in May 1998 by Epic Records.
-Anggun went on an extensive tour for nine months in the United States to promote the album, including as a supporting act for several artists such as The Corrs and Toni Braxton, as well as participating at the Lilith Fair (performing with Sarah McLachlan and Erykah Badu on stage).
-She also appeared on American television programs such as The Rosie O'Donnell Show, Sessions at West 54th, Penn & Teller's Sin City Spectacular, and received a CNN WorldBeat interview; she was also given coverage in printed media like Rolling Stone and Billboard.
-However, Snow on the Sahara was not much of a commercial success in the United States.
-The album peaked at number 23 on the Billboard Heatseekers Albums Chart and shipped 200,000 units.
-The single reached number 16 on the Billboard Hot Dance Music/Club Play and number 22 on the Billboard Adult Top 40.
-Sarah Brightman did a cover version of "Snow on the Sahara" song on her The Harem World Tour: Live from Las Vegas album in 2004.
-Also in 2008, Italian singer Ilaria Porceddu covered that song on her debut album called Suono naturale.
-The album track "On the Breath of an Angel" was later used as the soundtrack of American television series Passions and television film The Princess and the Marine, both of which aired on NBC.
+Anggun went on a tour for nine months in the US to promote the album.
+She appeared on American television programs such as The Rosie O'Donnell Show, Sessions at West 54th, Penn & Teller's Sin City Spectacular, and CNN World Beat.
+The album peaked at 23 on the Billboard Heatseekers Albums Chart and shipped 200,000 units.
+The single reached 16 on the Billboard Hot Dance Music/Club Play and 22 on the Billboard Adult Top 40.
+The album track "On the Breath of an Angel" was used as the soundtrack of American television series Passions and television film The Princess and the Marine, both aired on NBC.